 Zinc is an essential mineral often lacking in our diets, particularly in children and older people.
 The immune system doesn‘t work properly without adequate zinc,2,3 and zinc supplementation is recommended, especially if you are prone to frequent infections.
 Taking a zinc supplement is likely to reduce the duration and severity colds and flu-like viruses.4

 Foods rich in Zinc include: lean beef, spinach, pumpkin and squash seeds, cashews, cocoa powder, chickpeas, white mushrooms.

-Nuzest Good Green Stuff contains 12mg per 10g serve, which is 109% of the RDI for adults aged 19-50yrs in New Zealand.
+Nuzest Good Green Vitality contains 12mg per 10g serve, which is 109% of the RDI for adults aged 19-50yrs in New Zealand.

 Vitamin C, or Ascorbic Acid, can help to reduce symptoms of colds and shorten their duration.5 Some studies also suggest that regular use through the cold season might help to prevent colds.6, 7 Regular and consistent use of Vitamin C gives the best effects (in other words, not just taking it when you start to feel a cold coming on!)
 Vitamin C appears to be especially useful for athletes for reducing post-exercise cold symptoms.

 Foods rich in Vitamin C include: capsicums, kale, kiwi, broccoli, strawberries, oranges, tomatoes.